-Lightning Ridge – renowned as the world’s black opal capital – is an offbeat small town in northwestern NSW that deserves a spot on your holiday hit list.
+Lightning Ridge – renowned as the world’s black opal capital – is one of those tiny towns in northwestern NSW that exemplifies the spirit of the outback.
+There’s a reason Paul Hogan claimed he was born here; it’s one of those classic country places, 65 kilometres from the Queensland border, that appeared to shoot out of obscurity in the late 1800s when the first opals were found.
+All that cinnamon dust, all those blue gum trees and wide open spaces hold an almost mystical charm, beyond the iconic gemstone.
+Named after a rumoured lightning strike back in the 1870s, the idea that nature has the final say in this town still lingers in the air, and in the mouths of locals, who are only too happy to share their histories.
 And while it may seem remote, “the Ridge” is actually an easy road trip from Sydney.
 In nine hours of drive time, best broken up across two days, you’ll pass first-class restaurants, charming boutique accommodation and unique art spaces in the heart of outback Australia.
 Here’s your guide to a journey that’s as memorable as the destination.

 Dine at Darley’s

-Make your first stop a satisfying one with lunch at Darley’s Restaurant in Katoomba, just 90 minutes outside Sydney.
-The fine dining champion of the Blue Mountains is set in historic real estate, occupying the former home of NSW chief justice Sir Frederick Matthew Darley.
-From the dining room you’ll enjoy views of the property’s manicured English gardens while inside, twin fireplaces and crystal chandeliers add to the diner’s old world charm.
+Make your first stop a satisfying one with dinner at Darley’s Restaurant in Katoomba, just 90 minutes west of Sydney.
+The fine dining champion of the Blue Mountains is set in historic real estate, occupying the grand, late 19th-century homestead of NSW chief justice Sir Frederick Matthew Darley.
+From the dining room you’ll enjoy views of the property’s manicured English gardens while inside, twin fireplaces and crystal chandeliers add to the restaurant’s old world charm.

-The menu, however, is a masterclass in modern Australian: think kangaroo carpaccio with beetroot and pistachio, or toothfish with fennel and bouillabaisse sauce.
+The menu, however, is a masterclass in modern Australian cuisine: think pine-smoked beetroot pastrami, followed by butter-poached Murray cod with clams, wakame and charred lettuce.
 Don’t leave town without seeing the Three Sisters, a ten-minute walk down the road.

 Pull up stumps in Mudgee

-Who said road trip accommodation has to mean dreary motels?
-Another two hours up the highway from Katoomba you’ll hit Mudgee, home to the boutique Perry Street Hotel.
-Here you can retire for the night in one of their 13 luxury suites, which are set in a converted Victorian building and decked out with deep bathtubs, plush robes and king beds.
+Road trip accommodation is more than just motels: another two hours up the highway from Katoomba and you’ll hit Mudgee, home to the boutique Perry Street Hotel.
+Here you can retire for the night in one of 13 luxury suites set in a converted Victorian building and decked out with deep bathtubs, plush robes and king beds.
 It’s the ideal place to relax and recharge after a day on the road.

 Do the zoo

 Lions, elephants and cheetahs all live in the NSW outback – at Taronga Western Plains Zoo, that is.
-The Dubbo destination, 90 minutes from Mudgee, is home to over 700 species of animals including those who need more space to roam than Taronga’s Sydney site can offer.
+The Dubbo destination, 100 minutes from Mudgee, is home to over 700 species of animals including those that need more space to roam than Taronga’s Sydney site can offer.
 Hungry?
-Fuel up with petit fours, pastries, scones and sandwiches at the on-site high tea, or BYO snacks and spread out at one of the spacious picnic grounds.
+Fuel up with petit fours, pastries, scones and sandwiches at the on-site high tea (bookings essential a day ahead), or BYO snacks and spread out at one of the spacious picnic grounds.

 Between Dubbo and Lightning Ridge there are two unique ways to see art off the beaten track.
-First, stop off at Gulargambone, population 400, where a contingent of Australian and international painters recently journeyed into the outback to adorn twelve buildings, two footpaths and a water tower with colourful murals.
+First, stop off at Gulargambone, population 500, where a contingent of Australian artists congregated in 2018 to adorn 12 buildings, two footpaths and a water tower with colourful murals.

 Thirty minutes up the road in the town of Coonamble you can visit the Outback Arts Centre, a small gallery displaying locally made ceramics, sculpture, photography and installation works.
-Recent exhibitions include a sculpture project in partnership with the Bourke Aboriginal community and an exhibition from German-born artist Volker Leder, who paints the rugged landscapes of western NSW.
-From here you’re just two and a half hours from Lightning Ridge.
+Check out the Outback Archies, a showcase of the brightest artists in regional NSW, running from September 12 until October 28.
+From here you’re just a little more than two hours from Lightning Ridge.